barban-dev/midea_inventor_dehumidifier/README.md

 How to contribute
 -----------------
-If you can code in Python and you are interested in improoving and expanding this work, feel free to clone this repo.
+If you can code in Python and you are interested in improving and expanding this work, feel free to clone this repo.
 Drop me a line if you wish to merge your modifications in my repo too.

 Disclaimer
 ----------
-Besides owning a EVA II PRO WiFi device, I have no connection with Midea/Inventor company.
-This library was developed for my own use and shared to other people interested on Internet of Things systems and domotic platforms.
+Besides owning an EVA II PRO WiFi device, I have no connection with Midea/Inventor company.
+This library was developed for my own personal use and shared to other people interested on Internet of Things systems and domotic platforms.
 This software is provided as is, without any warranty, according to the GNU Public Licence version 3.